YanL89/B_DiscreteContinuousChoiceModelV4_multipleRegressions/README.md

 Please read "methodology and application of R code.pdf" before using the model

-Example of input data is named as "car_ownership_dc4_input_data.csv"
+Input data of the example is named as "car_ownership_dc4_input_data.csv"

+Main coding file of the example is named as "main.R"

 Estimation result of the example is named as "bootstrap try1 nboot=10.txt"